Jonarzz/DotaResponsesRedditBot/README.md

 * Refactor code
 * Docs
 * Add support for custom responses
-* Change the comment footer to universal (old, new and mobile reddit) format.
-* Use redis for comment id caching.
-(Check if double comment parsing is possible in the first place.)
-* (If possible) Add support for chatwheel sounds.
+* (If possible) Add support for chatwheel sounds
-* Maybe use peewee to handle db ops.
+* Use sqlalchemy to handle db ops
-* Remove hero name from responses table.

 ---
+## Some stats and general info:
+[/r/dota2](https://www.reddit.com/r/DotA2) subreddit generates around 3.5k comments/day,
+peaking around 12.5k during December (stats via [subbreditstats](https://subredditstats.com/r/dota2).
+Bot should be able to handle around 15k comments/day(10 comments/minute).

+Services needed by bot that bot and what it currently uses:
+* Heroku for Hosting: Hobby Dyno.
+* ElephantSQL for Postgres DB: Free tier.
+* RedisCloud for Redis Cache: Free tier.

+---
 ## Changelog:

+##### 3.0:
+Major revamp for the bot
+* Moved from locally stored SQLite DBs to Cloud hosted Postgres DB.
+* Added caching for comment ids.

 ##### 2.7:
 * Now hero portraits (flairs) are added before the response